 Students who want to pursue accounting programs in Georgia have dozens of options.
 The fact that the state has more than two dozen colleges offering distance learning options can help prospective students achieve a stronger education-work-life balance.
 Students might also be attracted to the state's well-respected public educational and research institutes in major cities, while others may wish to enroll in the state's private African-American colleges.

-Use this page as a guide to find the top accounting schools in Georgia for various accounting degrees and specialties, as well as the state's major employment centers for accountants and auditors.
+Use this page as a guide to find accounting schools in Georgia for various accounting degrees and specialties, as well as the state's major employment centers for accountants and auditors.

 Quick facts about accounting schools in Georgia

-Student who wish to study accounting in Georgia have a wealth of choices, from distance learning to large public colleges and universities in the state's biggest cities to rustic private colleges in smaller rural Georgia towns.
+Student who wish to study accounting in Georgia have a wealth of choices, from distance learning to large public colleges and universities in the state's urban centers to rustic private colleges in smaller rural Georgia towns.
 According to the National Center for Education Statistics, there are:

-- 32 technical colleges in Georgia that offer certificate-based accountancy coursework
+- 32 two-year colleges in Georgia that offer certificate-based accountancy coursework

 Metropolitan employment centers for Georgia accountants

-- Atlanta-Sandy Springs-Marietta, there were 28,460 accountants and auditors working in Georgia's largest metropolitan area at median annual wages of $67,670.
+- Atlanta-Sandy Springs-Roswell, there were 28,660 accountants and auditors working in Georgia's metropolitan area at mean annual wages of $79,170.

-- The six-county Chattanooga, Tenn.-Georgia metropolitan area employed 1,300 accountants at median annual wages of $55,790.
+- The six-county Chattanooga, Tenn.-Georgia metropolitan area employed 1,290 accountants at mean annual wages of $64,800.

-- The Augusta and Richmond County, S.C. metropolitan region employed 1,190 accountants and auditors are median annual wages of $55,930.
+- The Augusta and Richmond County, S.C. metropolitan region employed 1,200 accountants and auditors are mean annual wages of $67,960.

-- The Columbus region employed 730 accountants at median wages of $66,790 annually.
+- The Columbus region employed 790 accountants at mean wages of $70,020 annually.

 Accounting programs in Georgia